 • Structural integrity: Regions with heavy snow loads require a correctly pitched roof to withstand the weight and prevent potential collapse.
 The wrong pitch could compromise the roof’s strength.

-• Durability and lifespan: A roof with the right pitch for your climate will generally last longer and require less frequent roof repair.
+• Durability and lifespan: A roof with the right pitch for your climate will generally last longer and require less time and money dedicated to repairing your roof.
 Water ponding or excessive snow buildup can drastically shorten a roof’s life span.

 • Energy efficiency: Roof pitch can influence attic ventilation, which impacts your home’s overall energy efficiency.
 In warmer climates, a steeper pitch encourages better airflow beneath the roof and reduces the strain on your air conditioning system.